(ambisonics are processed as binaural audio in the video – listen with headphones for the spatial effect)

 This piece is a heavily technologically-mediated audiovisual reconstruction of the violin.

-The core of the piece is a head-to-toe sonic exploration.
-I recorded knocking and scraping on wood, creaking tuning pegs, fingernails sliding down strings, rosin rubbing against bow-hair, plucking, scratching, notes played sul tasto to sul ponte, harmonics, glissandi, the tailpiece and chin rest played with the bow, col legno, and even my breath through the F-holes to capture some of the resonances from the instrument body.
+It began as a head-to-toe sonic exploration.
+I recorded myself knocking and scraping the body of the instrument, creaking tuning pegs, sliding my fingernails down strings, rubbing rosin against bow-hair, plucking, scratching, and grasping.
+I played harmonics, slippery glissandi, and scratchy notes sul tasto to sul ponte.
+I bowed the tailpiece and the chinrest, tapped wood against string col legno, and even recorded my breath through the instrument to capture its resonances.

 I suspended the violin from the ceiling with a computer charger and earphones (evoking an umbilical cord or a noose) to take photos from all angles.
 Over 300 images were used to generate a 300-million point 3D model, capturing immense detail as well as abstract artifacts from quirks in lighting and background.
 I animated a spiraling trajectory of the model from top to bottom, exploring both the form of the violin and the computer-generated cloud-like artifacts.
 Three versions of the model, each different colorations and densities, alternate corresponding to timbre-qualities throughout the piece.